Rolling Grant

 Track 1: Country-level timing

-Check the official country page and extract the actual timeline:
+Contact the National Coordinator and check the official country page, then extract the actual timeline:

 • Call launch date